Search Strange Animals

 Explore the extraordinary world of snakes, from deadly king cobras and black mambas to massive reticulated pythons and anacondas.
 Expert-written guide covering venom science, anatomy, behavior, and the global snakebite crisis affecting millions each year.

-Turtles and Tortoises: Ancient Survivors in a Shell
+Turtles and Tortoises: Evolutionary Survivors

 turtles

-Turtles and Tortoises: Ancient Survivors in a Shell
+Turtles and Tortoises: Evolutionary Survivors

 Explore the remarkable world of turtles and tortoises, from their 220-million-year evolutionary history to magnetic ocean navigation, record-breaking lifespans, and the conservation threats they face today.